Second- and Third-Year Elective Courses

 3 hours.
 This course examines how corporations, their officers, directors, employees and agents can violate the criminal law.
 The course includes analysis of the responsibilities and potential liabilities of lawyers representing organizational clients.

-683. White Collar Crimes Workshop
+683. White Collar Crime Workshop

 1 hour.
-Prerequisite: White Collar Crimes or (Constitutional) Criminal Procedure.
+Prerequisite: White Collar Crime or (Constitutional) Criminal Procedure.
 This course addresses the practical application of concepts learned in the Corporate Crimes course.
 During the workshop students will be given information detailing allegations of a federal health care related criminal case.
 Students will assess the case for possible violations of federal mail fraud, conspiracy and false claim statues.
 Students will draft an indictment, represent a party in the ensuing litigation (which will not involve a trial), and arrive at a resolution of the criminal case.
 The course will explore "true to life" aspects of federal criminal corporate litigation from both prosecution and defense perspectives.